Agile Planning Process

 Article Thumbnail

-Indeed, Agile is relatively new as compared to conventional Project Management approaches.
-Nevertheless, it will not be an overstatement to say that it has made a big splash in Project Management.
+Indeed, Agile is relatively new compared to conventional project management approaches.
+Nevertheless, saying that it has made a big splash in Project Management will not be an overstatement.
 Of course, it started its journey in the manufacturing field.
-But, quickly, it has been adopted by other industries as well.
-The other industries started to use this approach understanding the iterative approach of Agile.
+However, it has quickly been adopted by other industries as well.
+The other industries started to use this approach, understanding the iterative approach of Agile.
 Some organizations following this approach do not want to call it a methodology.
 But, some organizations argue that it is indeed a methodology.
-Many feel that it can be defined as a philosophy as it is more of an approach.
+Many feel it can be defined as a philosophy as it is more of an approach.

 What are Agile Principles?

-When it comes to Product Management, the Agile methodology has turned out to be a common methodology.
-It has been developed on 12 key principles that a team of software developers created in 2001.
-The principles of Agile methodology are framed to make sure that organizations prioritize the right things.
-These things are adapting to change, collaboration and customer satisfaction among others.
+The Agile methodology has become a common approach to product management.
+It was developed using 12 key principles created by a team of software developers in 2001.
+The principles of the Agile methodology ensure that organizations prioritize the right things, such as adapting to change, collaboration, and customer satisfaction.

-The 12 key principles of Agile can support organizations in properly aligning the product-development cycles.
-In turn, they can achieve better outcomes through a reactive and flexible system.
-Customers should be able to get the deliverables sooner and they can provide feedback that can be rightly implemented in future deliverables by the organization.
+The 12 key principles of Agile can help organizations properly align product-development cycles.
+Through a reactive and flexible system, organizations can achieve better outcomes.
+Customers should be able to get the deliverables sooner, and they can provide feedback that the organization can rightly implement in future deliverables.

 Agile Planning:

 A famous adage says failing to plan is planning to fail.
-This saying from Alan Lakein, an expert in time management will help you understand how important is planning in Product Management.
-Planning is part of the day-to-day operation in most organizations and so its importance cannot be ignored.
+This saying from Alan Lakein, an expert in time management, will help you understand how important planning is in Product Management.
+Planning is part of most organizations' day-to-day operation, so its importance cannot be ignored.

 How is Agile Product Planning Different from Conventional Waterfall Planning?

-As you are thinking about the Agile planning approach, it is better to understand how Agile Product planning is different from conventional waterfall approach.
+When considering the Agile planning approach, it is important to understand how Agile Product planning differs from the conventional waterfall approach.

-Some decades ago, entrepreneurs spent a lot of time framing detailed execution plans.
+Some decades ago, entrepreneurs spent much time framing detailed execution plans.
 It took years to plan things.
 However, this approach worked the best for many decades.
-Nevertheless, as markets these days turn more dynamic, the requirements started to swap more regularly and a fresh and more workable technique of planning became essential for businesses in the 20th century.
+Nevertheless, as markets became more dynamic, the requirements started to swap more regularly, and a fresh and more workable planning technique became essential for businesses in the 20th century.
 With knowledge improvement, this need turned more critical and obvious.
 Around five decades earlier, people were employed basically in factories.
-But, now the jobs get done in offices in most businesses and the need for an Agile Planning that works has increased a lot these days.
+But, now, the jobs get done in offices in most businesses, and the need for Agile Planning that works has increased a lot these days.

 The key difference between Agile planning and the conventional waterfall approach is that the former is more adjustable to changes and iterative, while the latter is a procedural huge planning process.
 Here, the thing to remember is that both these approaches carry their own virtues.
-When you are engaged in any product like building or bridge construction, you should frame a very well-thought and detailed plan.
+You should frame a well-thought-out and detailed plan when engaging in any product like building or bridge construction.

 Steps in Agile Product Planning:

-Product Planning in Agile Methodology involves five steps that will help with the better implementation of Agile methodology.
-These five steps are together referred to as Agile onion planning.
+Product Planning in Agile Methodology involves five steps that will help better implement Agile methodology.
+These five steps are collectively referred to as Agile onion planning.
 You can understand it with ease from the picture below:

 1. Product Vision:

 The first and crucial step in Agile planning is product vision.
-It encompasses long-term goals that make sure that all the teams part of the product have a clear vision about what their end product will look like.
+It encompasses long-term goals that ensure all the teams involved in the project have a clear vision of what their end product will look like.

-When the vision is explained after every Sprint, it will be possible for you to evaluate whether they are moving in the right direction or not.
-Further, it aids all members of the team to achieve the desired outcome successfully.
-So, the first step in the Agile product planning process is to have a big picture of your product.
+When the vision is explained after every Sprint, you can evaluate whether they are moving in the right direction or not.
+Further, it aids all team members in achieving the desired outcome successfully.
+So, the first step in Agile product planning is to have a big picture of your product.
 Also, in this step, you should define a vision clearly.

 2. Agile Roadmap:

 The second step in the Agile planning process is creating the Agile roadmap.
-In this step, you will be planning a roadmap with milestones that your product should reach at different stages so that the end goal can be easy to achieve.
-Agile roadmap is the path that will help you achieve your product vision.
+In this step, you will plan a roadmap with milestones that your product should reach at different stages so that the end goal is easy to achieve.
+The Agile roadmap is the path that will help you achieve your product vision.

-When it comes to Agile planning, the roadmap will offer strategies that provide key context for the everyday work of the team with the end product.
+The roadmap will offer strategies for Agile planning and provide key context for the team's everyday work with the end product.

 3. Agile Release Planning:

-This third step in the Agile planning process will help you understand the possibility of the number of functionality and the time required for developing these functionalities.
+This third step in the Agile planning process will help you understand the possible number of functionalities and the time required to develop them.

-When you frame the release plan, you will be in a position to identify the expected development of the project in every Sprint.
+When you frame the release plan, you can identify the project's expected development in every Sprint.

 4. Iteration Planning:

 We discussed Sprint in the previous points.
 These Sprints are otherwise called iterations.
-They are nothing but small cycles that encompasses a duration of around a week to a month.
+They are small cycles with a duration of around a week to a month.
 Before deciding on a Sprint, you should remember one thing.
-The Sprint should be decided upon only after a meeting between the stakeholders and team members.
+The Sprint should be decided upon only after meeting stakeholders and team members.
 The purpose of this meeting is to identify the task load for the team members, the amount of work to be handled by each member of the team and the level of work that will be completed at the end of the Sprint cycle.

 5. Daily Stand-ups:

 This is the final step in the Agile onion planning process.
 It encompasses meeting the team members.
-This meeting can take place either at the close or at the beginning of the day.
-When the meeting happens at the beginning of the day, it will discuss the accomplishments of the previous day and what needs to be done today.
+This meeting can occur either at the close or the beginning of the day.
+When the meeting happens at the beginning of the day, it will discuss the previous day's accomplishments and what needs to be done today.
 On the other hand, when the meeting takes place at the end of the day, it will discuss what happened on this day and what should be achieved the next day.

 The Best Practices in Agile Project Planning:

-Now, you know Agile planning onion process steps.
-But, before you begin the first step of the planning process, it is better to be aware of the best practices to follow when you plan.
-When it comes to Agile Project Management, products are developed in the form of Sprints.
-So, Sprint planning is one of the best practices.
+Now, you know the steps of the Agile planning onion process.
+But before you begin the first step, it is better to be aware of the best practices to follow when planning.
+In Agile Project Management, products are developed in the form of Sprints, so Sprint planning is one of the best practices.

 Sprint Planning:

-The Sprint planning aims at identifying the functionality and features that will be part of the upcoming iteration.
-Prior to the beginnig of each Sprint, the development team members and the product owners should participate in a meeting for planning Sprint.
-At this time, they should review the backlog and user stories for identifying the works that they should finish at the time of the Sprint.
+Sprint planning aims to identify the functionality and features that will be part of the upcoming iteration.
+Before the beginning of each Sprint, the development team members and the product owners should participate in a meeting to plan Sprint.
+At this time, they should review the backlog and user stories to identify the works that they should finish at the time of the Sprint.
 The good thing about Sprint planning is that it will produce a deeper level of detail.
-For instance, besides explaining the duration of each task, it will also specify which tasks will be taken care of by whom.
+For instance, explaining each task's duration will also specify which tasks will be taken care of by whom.

 Here are other best practices to follow in the Agile planning process: